-Our job is to provide you, your family, and your friends with the very best in surgical care.
-We accomplish this in two ways.
-First, we continue to discover new tools and new ways to meet the challenges of disease.
-Then, we ensure that this knowledge is made available to our medical colleagues for use in their practice.
-If you would like more information about how you can help further any of the research projects in this report, please contact Lynn Hogan, Executive Director of Medical Affairs Development, at (206) 543-5686 (lhogan@u. washington.edu).
+Thus, our Department continues to focus on our three-fold mission.
+First, we offer the best surgical care to you, your family, and your friends.
+Second, we conduct research to improve the manner in which healthcare is delivered.
+Finally, we share this knowledge with our medical colleagues for use in their practice.
+If you would like more information about how you can help further any of the research projects in this report, please contact Lynn Hogan, Executive Director of Medical Affairs Development, at (206) 543-5686 (lhogan@ u.washington.edu).